Working With Picture Slide Layouts in PowerPoint 2013

 Theme, as shown highlighted in red within Figure 1.
 You can

 - Within the Home tab of the Ribbon, click the Layout

 button (highlighted in red within Figure 2) to access the

 Layout drop-down gallery, as shown in Figure 2.
 Now

 the active slide to Picture with Caption, as shown highlighted in

 blue within Figure 2.

 - This changes the layout of your active slide to Picture with Caption, as shown in

 Figure 3.
-Click the Insert Picture from file icon (highlighted in
+Click the Pictures icon (highlighted in

 red within Figure 3) within the Picture placeholder.